altqc/Mirror/README.md

 A guide on setting up your own auth server will be written in the future.

 ## Contributing
-All code is either written by me, or if stated otherwise taken from open source projects (Just me.haruhime.utils.AuthUtils.md5 atm).
+All code is either written by me, or if stated otherwise taken from open source projects (Just me.haruhime.utils.AuthUtils.md5 & me.haruhime.utils.ColorUtils atm).
 If looking to contribute to this project dm me  [iTrqPss#8258](http://discordapp.com/users/359833743906832385)
 If you do not dm me first, I will deny all forks.